 CBD Oil contains phytocannabinoids, including CBD and THC.
 CBD oil is what you want for immediate relief from common health issues, including exercised-induced muscle and joint discomfort, mood and sleep disorders, stress, tension and normal blood pressure support.
 Many active people and athletes have incorporated the use CBD roll-ons, oil or tablets daily to promote an overall healthier lifestyle.

 One way to determine if you’re buying CBD oil or hemp seed oil is by the price: Hemp seed oil is less expensive than CBD oil — typically about $15 a bottle on average.
 But the best way is to check the ingredients list.
-Some ingredients you should look for on a CBD oil label include cannabidiol (CBD), full-spectrum hemp, hemp oil, hemp extract blend or full-spectrum flower oil.
+Some ingredients you should look for on a CBD oil label include cannabidiol (CBD), full-spectrum hemp, hemp oil, hemp extract blend or full spectrum sunflower oil blend.
 Hemp seed oil will have this listed as its only ingredient.

 Cannabis oil is extracted from cannabis plants containing 0.3% or more THC.
 The extract usually contains both CBD and THC, with the typical THC percentage in the extract at around 50%, but sometimes as high as 75%.